Rhulani Safari Lodge Photo Gallery

-The first aspect of Rhulani that struck me (and this is from a seasoned traveller) is just how spread out the lodge and accommodation i is, this creates feeling of space and privacy which to be honest is somewhat rare these days.
+The first aspect of Rhulani Safari Lodge that struck me (and this is from a seasoned traveller) is just how spread out the lodge and accommodation is, this creates a feeling of space and privacy which to be honest is somewhat rare these days.

 The second aspect was the welcome and the general all-round friendliness of everyone, from management to general staff all the way down to the cleaners.
 To me this is the most important aspect of any lodge anywhere in the world, it is this friendliness that spreads its magic to the guests, and when this happens the best memories and new friendships are created.

-Before I forget, each room has its own private plunge pool which would be bliss in the summer months, winter not so much as it is cold and the pools are not heated.
+Before I forget, each safari suite has its own private plunge pool which would be bliss in the summer months, winter not so much as it is cold and the pools are not heated.

 The beds are seriously comfortable, and all chalets that we stayed in and visited have stunning views out into the wilderness of the Madikwe.
 The en-suite bathrooms with toilet, his and hers basins, large bath and indoor and outdoor showers are more than good enough for a 5-star grading.